-ENTERING: animal or pen of animals must have a stall card (available in the Fair Office and online).
+ENTERING: animal or pen of animals must have a stall card filled out on Entry Drop-Off day(s).
 Information must match your online entry form.

 PURE BREED JUDGING: Purebred registration papers must be available if required and must include animal identification.
 Add the name of the breed to the Class number on the stall card.
 At least three animals of the same breed for large animals and five animals of the same breed for small animals must be entered to be eligible for a Best of Breed ribbon.